movementlabsxyz/MIP/MD/md-118/README.md

 Consider the following properties that derive from the L1:

 - Broadcast guarantees, such as when is a message from protocol participants considered broadcast and when delivered.
-- Finality guarantees, such as when a message is considered final.
+- Finality guarantees, such as when a message is considered final, see [A1](#a1-message-delivery-and-finality).

 ### D3: The properties that derive from the L1 for the Postconfirmation protocol must be clearly stated, IF the L1 does NOT fulfill the assumptions